storacha/specs/w3-space.md

 In web2, a user _(which could be an individual or an organization)_ directly correlates to a (name) space _(usually behind a walled garden)_ they're given access to.
 In this model, a user signs into their space using credentials or a server issued (secret) token to gain an access to set of capabilities with-in a bound (name) space.

 > If there is a notion of sharing capabilities it's usually limited & very domain specific.
-Sharing across applications is extremely rare and usually invoves large cross-organisational efforts.
+Sharing across applications is extremely rare and usually involves large cross-organizational efforts.

 With a [UCAN][] based authorization model, things are different.
 User creates a (name)space _(addressed by [did:key][] URI)_ locally and can delegate any set of capabilities to the user agent _(also addressed by [did:key][] URI)_ which acts on their behalf.
 This allows an agent to invoke any of the delegated capabilities or to delegate them to _another_ user agent, so they could invoke them.
 This model enables a wide range of possibilities that are difficult to impossible in the web2 model.
 Capabilities are the protocol and there for sharing, and interop at every layer is the baseline.
 Inevitably this breaks 1 to 1 correlation between users and spaces.
 Instead each user may have access to a multitude of spaces (that they either own or were delegated capabilities to) and a multitude of users may have access to the same space.